 Action And Activity – In Gita Verse 1.31 I do not see how any good can come from killing my own kinsmen in this battle, nor can I, my dear Kṛṣṇa, desire any subsequent victory, kingdom or happiness.

-Use this quality to fight, to become more conscious and liberation from unconsciousness.
-Subjectivity knows no way to fight.
+This quality should be harnessed to fight, to become more conscious, and to liberate oneself from unconsciousness.
+Subjectivity alone knows no way to fight.

-Arjuna was unconsciously moving from his subjective world to the objective world.
-To understand more precisely he is moving from action to activity.
-He is gripped in fear of the unknown.
-In that fear even if he will win the war he is now not sure what to do with his victory as his words, happy, shows clearly that there will be no one with whom he can celebrate his victory.
-Now he is looking at the war as an object to exhibit his victory but not as an assignment of the Universe.
+Arjuna unconsciously shifts from his subjective world to the objective world, transitioning from action to activity.
+Fear of the unknown grips him.
+Even if he wins the war, he is unsure how to handle his victory, as his words imply that there will be no one with whom to celebrate.
+He views the war as an object to showcase his victory, not as a universal assignment.

-When we are unconscious towards ourselves, like Arjuna knowing well what is our assignment we miss our responsibility towards Existence.
-At this time turn towards God not for asking to fulfill our desire but to help us to bring ourselves back to our consciousness, our subjectivity.
+When we are unconscious of ourselves, like Arjuna, we miss our responsibility towards existence.
+At such times, we should turn to God, not to fulfill our desires but to help us regain our consciousness and subjectivity.

 Tags: